 How to know when IOPS have scaled up and scaled down when the server is using Autoscale IOPS feature?
 Or Can I monitor IOPS usage for my server?

 Refer to “Monitor Storage performance” section, which will help to identify if your server has scaled up or scaled down during specific time window.

 Can I switch between Autoscale IOPS and pre-provisioned IOPS later?

 Yes, you can move back to pre-provisioned IOPS by opting for pre-provisioned IOPS under Compute + Storage section under Settings blade.

-My navigating to Monitoring under Overview section.
-Or navigate to IO count metrics under Monitoring blade.
-IO count metric gives sum of IOPS used by server in the selected timeframe.
+By navigating to Monitoring under the Overview section, or navigate to IO count metrics under the Monitoring blade.
+IO count metric gives the sum of IOPS used by the server in the selected timeframe.